 Freshmen Student Nurses Association.
-The Freshmen Student Nurses Association begins preparing nursing students for the assumption of the professional responsibilities of a Registered Nurse.
+The Freshmen Student Nurses Association begins preparing nursing students for the assumption of the professional responsibilities of a Registered Nurse

 Future Educators Club.
-This organization provides support and positive feedback to the students enrolled or interested in one of the bachelor of education degree programs at Chipola College.
+This organization provides support and positive feedback to the students enrolled or interested in one of the Bachelor of Scicence in Education Degree Programs at Chipola College.